Biden administration proposes tougher rules for charter school grants

 Charter schools are publicly funded but privately run enterprises.
 They were meant to serve as laboratories of innovation as well as provide alternatives for families unhappy with their local public schools.
 They were once seen as a popular middle ground in the school-choice debate.
 But Democrats have soured on them, and Republicans have focused their efforts on private school choice, such as taxpayer-funded vouchers and scholarships for children to attend parochial and private schools.

+The National Alliance for Public Charter Schools was unhappy with several provisions of the proposal.
+“It’s unclear why the department and the administration are trying to limit charter school opportunities,” said spokeswoman Jennifer Diaz.

 The biggest proposed change would affect the for-profit management companies that often run charter schools.
 To qualify for grants, charter schools must, by law, be run by nonprofit groups.
-Many, however, outsource the operation a for-profit companies, and those arrangements have been eligible for the federal start-up money.
+Many, however, outsource the operation to for-profit companies, and those arrangements have been eligible for the federal start-up money.

 That would change.
-Nonprofits could outsource a particular task — such as payroll, for instance — to for-profit companies.
+Nonprofits could outsource particular tasks — such as payroll, for instance — to for-profit companies.
 But arrangements in which for-profit companies run the entire operation under contracts known as “sweeps” would be ineligible for the start-up grants.
 The proposal specifically bars arrangements under which a for-profit management company “exercises full or substantial administrative control over the charter school … or over programmatic decisions.”

 Michael Petrilli, president of the conservative Thomas B. Fordham Institute and a supporter of charter schools, said some new limits on for-profit arrangements are welcome.
 He decried, for instance, situations where the nonprofit board cannot fire the management company because the entire school would collapse.
 But he said the rules could wind up so sweeping as to pull in more arm’s-length arrangements that work well.